guardian/thrashers/README.md

     />
 ```

-Although the same practice goes for javascript as it does for animations and transitions.
+Although the same practice applies to javascript as it does for animations and transitions.
 There has to be a good reason for it to exist and they have to be incredibly light.
-It's also best not to require heavy libraries like `jQuery` to achieve results the same results that could be done with vanilla javascript or micro-libraries.
+It's also best not to require heavy libraries like `jQuery` to achieve the same results that could be done with vanilla javascript and/or micro-libraries.